 “If the participants of the festival maintain horizontal relationships and if each of them gives something of their own, would the festival be more beautiful and enjoyable?”

 Chuncheon Arts Festival started as a donation-based festival.
-The festival’s essential participants (i.e. planners, performers and staff) donated what they had in different ways.
+The festival’s essential participants (i.e. producers, performers and staff) donated what they had in different ways.

-From planners to the audience, all participants dream of becoming the main players of the festival through their participation in different forms.
+From producers to the audience, all participants dream of becoming the main players of the festival through their participation in different forms.
 Such a dream is also the festival’s raison d’être.

 As the festival encourages people to participate more actively, their satisfaction is greater than that of any other festival.
 Not only the production staff but also most of the performers wish to keep participating in the festival once they perform for it.